The majority of eating disorders emerge during the teenage years when body image and self-esteem can be particularly vulnerable to outside influences.

 Please note: There is no charge for the 'Be Body Positive' programme (as a charity organisation we can accept donations).

 You can download a copy of the school talks application form here.

-Please note that our school talks service is currently limited to the Leinster area but will be expanding in the coming months.
+Please note that our school talks service is primarily limited to the Leinster area.

 For more information on our school talks service please contact our Youth Development Officer.